Ali-dotcom98/InterfaceCraft/README.md

-# 🌍 Travins – Travel Booking Website
+# 🌍 InterfaceCraft – Travel Booking Website

-**Travins** is a modern and responsive travel booking website.
+**InterfaceCraft** is a modern and responsive travel booking website.
 Built using React 19, styled with Tailwind CSS, and optimized for performance with Vite, the site provides a smooth, interactive user experience.
 The platform is designed for users to book their next adventure, from flights to accommodations, with ease.

 ---